matiasvallejosdev/desafio-planeta-rest-api/docs/api/topic_api/get.md

 A topic is a set of educational questions, answers and game that will help to build a game.
 You usually get it at the menu of the game.

 GET /topic
 ---

-This endpoint gives you access to a list of all topics available in the game grouped by game.
+This endpoint gives you access to a list of all topics available.

 **Auth required** : YES